fabigB/myParallella/timers/README.md

 This application shows the use of timers.
 It runs one core which does the following:

-Markup : * set up two timers: one for clock cycles and one for integer ALU instructions
+ * set up two timers: one for clock cycles and one for integer ALU instructions
  * starts both timers
  * does some computation for calculating PI
  * performs an evaluation of the timer in between with the get timer function